2008–09 Denver Nuggets season

 The 2008–09 Denver Nuggets season was the 42nd season of the franchise, 33rd in the National Basketball Association (NBA).
 They finished the regular season with 54 wins and 28 losses, the franchise's best record since 1987–88.
 In the playoffs, the Nuggets defeated New Orleans Hornets in five games in the first round; this series included a notable 58-point bludgeoning of the Hornets in Game 4.
-The Nuggets then defeated the Dallas Mavericks in five games in the Western Conference Semi-finals to reach the Conference Finals for the first time since 1985, ending their streak of five straight first-round exits.
+The Nuggets then defeated the Dallas Mavericks in five games in the Western Conference Semi-finals to reach the conference finals for the first time since 1985, ending their streak of five straight first-round exits.
 However, the Nuggets lost to the eventual NBA champion Los Angeles Lakers, ending their playoff run.
 This was the second straight year the Nuggets had their season ended by the Lakers.

-As of May 2021 the Nuggets' six-game loss to the Lakers in the 2009 Western Conference Finals was tied closest the team has ever come to reaching the NBA Finals, after they made it to the Conference Finals in 2020, but were once again beaten by the Lakers (who again won the championship), this time in five games.
+The Nuggets' six-game loss to the Lakers in the 2009 Western Conference finals matched their six-game defeat in the 1978 Western Conference finals for the closest the franchise had ever come to reaching an NBA Finals until 2023.